 “How many workers?”

-When I returned, Bam had made some new friends — two stocky American girls and their Cambodian driver.
+When I returned from crossing, Bam had made friends: two stocky American women and their Cambodian driver.

 “Tom doesn’t have God in his heart.
 I’ve been telling him about the Gospel, but he doesn’t want it.”

-“It’ll take longer than a few hours in Kampong Cham for me to see God.”
+“It’ll take longer than a few hours in Kampong Cham for me to see God,” I said.

-“You’ll see Him one day,” one of the girls replied.
+“You’ll see Him one day,” one of the women replied.
 “When you die!”

 I looked at my feet.
-There was no coming back from that.
+There was no recovering from that.

 “All of you?”

-“I’ve been telling them you should open your heart to God,” Bam added.
+“I’ve been telling them you should open your heart to God,” Bam continued.
 “There is only one God!
 God is Jesus!”

-How had Bam managed to find three more Christians in 20 minutes?
+How had Bam found three more Christians in twenty minutes?
 Had he converted them?
 Or was everyone in Kampong Cham Christian?
-For a few seconds, I stood there, completely surrounded — as if Judgment Day had already arrived.
+For a brief moment I stood completely surrounded, as if Judgment Day had arrived early.

 “Can we go now?”
 I asked.